- What are chronic respiratory conditions?

 - The Pharmaceutical Benefits Scheme continues to provide subsidies for medicines used in the treatment of chronic respiratory conditions.

 - Significant investments in arthritis research through the National Health and Medical Research Council (NHMRC) for research into chronic respiratory conditions.
-Improving the care of patients with multiple and complex chronic diseases, including asthma, has also been identified by the NHMRC as a major focus in its 2013-15 Strategic Plan.
+Improving the care of patients with multiple and complex chronic diseases, including asthma and COPD, has also been identified by the NHMRC as a major focus in its 2013-15 Strategic Plan.

 Additionally, the Australian Institute of Health and Welfare is funded to support national surveillance and monitoring of asthma and other chronic respiratory conditions.
 Top of page